 Cover-subsidence sinkholes tend to develop gradually where the covering sediments are permeable and contain sand.
 Not really your typical sinkhole, this type is not common, and can often go undetected for long periods of time – which is pretty much the only thing that can make them dangerous.

 These are pretty much the most dangerous type of sinkhole.
 Cover-collapse sinkholes develop very fast (sometimes even in a matter of hours), and can have catastrophic damage.
 They occur where the covering sediments contain a significant amount of clay; over time, surface drainage, erosion, and deposition of sinkhole into a shallower bowl-shaped depression.
 To put it simpler, the ground simply can’t support the load ontop of it.

 So how common are sinkholes, really?

 The thing is, unlike earthquakes or hurricanes, sinkholes aren’t really tracked.
-Also, since they appear in so many areas, it’s practically impossible to discuss about where they appear – we can only talk about areas prone to them.
-As I said, any karst dominated area has some, be they bigger or smaller, as do areas with surface evaporites.
+Also, since they appear in so many areas, it’s practically impossible to discuss where they appear – we can only talk about areas prone to them.
+As I said, any karst-dominated area has some, be they bigger or smaller, as do areas with surface evaporites.
 This is why big portions of the Middle East, for example, are just riddled with sinkholes.
 In the US, Florida is almost certainly the most threatened state.
-From what I can dig up, from 2006 to 2010 in Florida alone, there were 24,671 insurance claims for sinkhole.
+From what I can dig up, from 2006 to 2010 in Florida alone, there were 24,671 insurance claims for sinkholes.

 So there’s no need to worry if you don’t live in one of these areas.
 If you do, however, look for certain tells, such as sagging trees or fence posts, doors or windows that won’t close properly, and rainwater collecting in unusual spots.
 If you’re very very worried, then you should consult with a professional geologist or geotechnical engineering firm which can explain the situation, and if indeed there is a possibility of a sinkhole near your home, they can even inject a specific concoction to fill up the cracks and strengthen the foundation.